GRC-SummerSchool/learn-python/Day2/Dictionaries.md

 |----|----|----|
 # Dictionaries

 In Python, a dictionary is an unordered collection of elements indexed by a key.
 A dictionary can be thought of as a list where the index may be a string rather than a number, e.g. groceryDict["bread"] rather than myList[2].

-While both lists and dictionaries can be indexed with positive integers, only lists are ordered.
+Note, a key can be an integer, but it still acts as a look-up key.
+That is while both lists and dictionaries can be indexed with positive integers, only lists are ordered.
+Test the code below to see the output.

 ```python
 a = {}